duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 ### Create a JSON File

-Instead of creating an entirely new Instant Answer, you simply need to add **one JSON file** to the existing [Cheat Sheets Goodie directory](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/cheat_sheets).
+Instead of creating an entirely new Instant Answer, you simply need to add **one JSON file** to the existing json folder in the [Cheat Sheets JSON directory](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/cheat_sheets/json).

 To do this in Codio, use the left-hand panel to enter the `/zeroclickinfo-goodies` repository directory.
 Then use the file tree to click into the `/share/goodie/cheat_sheets` directory.
+Then click the **json** folder.

 Up in the **File menu**, click **"Create New File"**, and enter the name of your cheat sheet as a JSON file (make sure it's saving to the `cheat_sheets` directory).
 For example, if the trigger for your cheat sheet is "gopro cheat sheet" create a new file called `gopro.json`.